Kihumba/private-/Phase-C/Rails-Learning-Outcomes/Curriculum/1 - Rails MVC/README.md

 Skill Description
 ----------
-The fellow understands the basic concepts of Rails MVC framework that makes it possible to quickly build out a web application.
+The Fellow understands the basic concepts of Rails MVC framework that makes it possible to quickly build out a web application.

 Outputs
 ----------
-After attaining this skill, and as a demonstration of it, a person should be able to create the following:
+After attaining this skill, and as a demonstration of it, I should be able to create the following:
-- A Gemfile showing how bundler is used to manage application dependencies.
+- A Gemfile that manages dependencies using a bundler
-- A rails application where all ruby files are in the recommended rails directory.
+- A rails application where all ruby files are in the recommended rails directory
+- A document describing what each rails directory is used for

 ----------